PackPal-PROG7314/PackPal-Current-Ui-/README.md

   - Account deletion
 - This lightweight approach is suitable for prototypes while remaining easy to upgrade later.

----

 #### **Notifications**
 - Achievement and update notifications use `NotificationCompat` for compatibility across Android versions.
-- Notifications are triggered when users complete certain app actions, improving engagement.
+- Notifications are triggered when users complete certain app actions, improving user engagement.

----

 #### **Performance**
 - All network and geocoding operations run asynchronously using Kotlin coroutines.
 - RecyclerView adapters update efficiently using Flow and LiveData patterns.
 - Modular architecture supports:
   - Easy API upgrades
-  - Migration to persistent storage (Room Database) in future development
+  - Migration to persistent storage (RoomDB) in future development
   - Separation of UI and data logic through ViewModels

----

 ### **Performance**

 - **Efficiency:** Asynchronous HTTP requests prevent the UI from freezing and ensure responsive interactions.
 - **Scalability:** Modular architecture allows for future expansion, including migrating to persistent storage solutions.

----

 ### **Accessibility**